pydio/pydio-doc-developer-guide/1_preset_jobs/additions/purge-files-activities.md

-This job is a preset version of the "Purge Activities" generic job, providing out-of-the-box parameters for regular pruning of files and folders activities.
+This flow is a preset version of the "Purge Activities" generic job, providing out-of-the-box parameters for regular pruning of files and folders activities.
 It should be run on a regular basis to avoid growing the on-file activities database to a very large size.